Timi Alaibe: Tertiary education

 Timi Alaibe soon gained admission into the River State University of Science and Technology, from where he graduated with a Bachelors of Science (BSc) degree in Accounting.

 After a brief professional career, Timi Alaibe felt a need to enhance his academic credentials.
 He figured that a post graduate degree would further equip him for the corporate world.

 He applied to, and gained admission into the Obafemi Awolowo University (OAU) Ile Ife, Nigeria for his post graduate studies in Business Administration.
 He obtained a master's degree in Business Administration (MBA) form Obafemi Awolowo University.

 Career

 Timi Alaibe is a seasoned banker with private sector experience of over twenty five years of service.

-He is a prolific entrepreneur who has established and managed successful businesses which has created thousands of jobs for Nigerians across the country.
+He is an entrepreneur who has established and managed successful businesses which has created thousands of jobs for Nigerians across the country.

 His public service experience has spanned more than ten years.

 He was one of the Board of Directors in Niger Delta Development Commission (NDDC) from 2001 to 2004.